tad1/Learning-Rust/Stage 3/todo_list/readme.md

-# TODO List
+# Write a TODO List

-The first one should be easy.
+Your first project.

+**Restrictions:**
-> Reminder: You may use only: documentation, source code, and the Rust Book.
+Standard Rules you may use only:
+- Documentation
+- Source Code
+- Rust Books

 Create a struct, and implement traits for `TodoList`.